rlucente-se-jboss/bootc-demo/README.md

     podman run -d --rm --name lamp -p 8080:80 $CONTAINER_REPO:v1 /sbin/init

+NB: If you are running containers within your bootable container image, you'll need to elevate privileges to test "containers within containers".
+Specifically, the above command would instead look like:

+    sudo podman run -d --rm --name lamp -p 8080:80 \
+        --privileged --cap-add SYS_ADMIN --security-opt unmask=all \
+        $CONTAINER_REPO:v1 /sbin/init

 The `/sbin/init` command launches systemd within the container to then run all of the services.
 The container though is passing kernel calls to the host kernel rather than using its own kernel.